Leonild/cooperativism-vote-service/README.md

 ![alt text](https://raw.githubusercontent.com/Leonild/cooperativism-vote-service/master/images/rest-api.png)

-The data base relationship is very simple, wit three tables (1) to store the agenda, (2) session, and (3) vote.
-In these relationship the session table has the agenda id such foreign key and vote table has the session id such foreign key.
+The database relationship is simple, with three tables to store the (1) agenda, (2) session, and (3) vote.
+In this relationship, the session table has the agenda id such foreign key, and the voting table has the session-id such foreign key.
-In the follow image I drew an entity–relationship diagram.
+In the following image, I drew an entity-relationship diagram.

 ![alt text](https://raw.githubusercontent.com/Leonild/cooperativism-vote-service/master/images/ER-diagram.png)